Train etiquette in Japan — how to act on Japanese trains

 Be careful of noise leaking out from headphones.
 Riding the train during rush hour means standing very close to your fellow passengers, so keep it down.

-3. Put your phone on mute
+3. Put your phone on silent

 Put your phone on silent mode (マナーモード, māna mōdo), and refrain from talking on the phone while on the train.
-When riding the bullet train (新幹線, shinkansen) please move to the area between the train cars to take phone calls.
+When riding the bullet train (新幹線, Shinkansen) please move to the area between the train cars to take phone calls.

 4. Priority seats